cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * B. Collect votings from peers;
 * C. Attachment Downloader.
 ## Backgound Context
-* Safety SafetyReceiptStateRoot; // this is constantly updated by voting collecting process B. When most difficulty chain is verified after voting process, the new SafetyReceiptStateRoot is equal to predicted ContractReceiptStateRoot.
+* Safety SafetyContractReceiptStateRoot; // this is constantly updated by voting collecting process B. When most difficulty chain is verified after voting process, the new SafetyContractReceiptStateRoot is equal to predicted ContractReceiptStateRoot.
 * ContractReceiptStateRoot; // this is the new block/state hamt node.cid
 ## Concept
 ```
 Miner is what nodes call themself, in TAU all nodes are miners predicting future; Sender is what nodes call other peers.
 Safety is the CBC concept of the safe and consensed history milestone.
 Mutable range is one week
-SafetyReceiptStateRoot is the local clock for miner; there is no definited global block clock, only global timestamp
+SafetyContractReceiptStateRoot is the local clock for miner; there is no definited global block clock, only global timestamp
 Paraless chain: new hamt node with first tx by genesisaddress
 Paraless chains peer address: genesis address+own address;
 TAU address: T.....